infinitydon9/Web-Design-Boilerplate/README.md

 	npm install

-This will intall all the node package.
+This will install all the node packages and dependencies.
 For Gulp you can use following commands

     gulp
     // Default : Will perform all the tasks mentioned in the gulp file